truhy/fatfs_c5/readme.md

 ## Run requirements

-- You will need an SD card containing a FAT/exFAT partition
+- You will need a SD card containing a FAT/exFAT partition
 - If the SD card is bootable, don't insert it just yet, apply power to the DE10-Nano, start the debugging in Eclipse (which runs U-Boot SPL with SD/MMC controller disabled), then insert the card

 ## Build requirements